-- assist Timor-Leste government agencies to make informed economic decisions to promote fiscal sustainability and improve the quality and impact of government spending on services.
+- Assisting Timor-Leste government agencies to make informed economic decisions to promote fiscal sustainability and improve the quality and impact of government spending on services.

-- help government agencies reduce the costs of doing business by supporting reforms to the policy and regulatory environment.
+- Helping government agencies reduce the costs of doing business by supporting reforms to the policy and regulatory environment.

-- encourage constructive participation from civil society and the private sector in developing national policies and monitoring their effectiveness.
+- Encouraging constructive participation from civil society and the private sector in developing national policies and monitoring their effectiveness.

 The Australian Federal Police (AFP) is assisting Timor-Leste to build a legitimate, effective and accountable police service.
 The AFP works with the Timor-Leste National Police Force (PNTL) to reduce the prospect of future conflict and increase community access to formal justice systems, particularly in cases of violence against women.